What is the Average Winter Temperature in Berlin?

 Enjoying Berlin in Winter

-• Ice Skating: Lace up your skates and glide across one of Berlin’s many ice rinks, such as the popular one at Potsdamer Platz.
+• Ice Skating: Grab your skates and enjoy one of the ice rinks that are available throughout the city, one of the best ones being found at Potsdamer Platz.

 Final Thoughts